KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `airport.css`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Face-Multi-User-Recognition-SMAI by jimbydude](https://github.com/jimbydude/MMM-Face-Multi-User-Recognition-SMAI)

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-Face-Multi-User-Recognition-SMAI.js`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Face-Reco-DNN by nischi](https://github.com/nischi/MMM-Face-Reco-DNN)

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-Face-Reco-DNN.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Face-Recognition-SMAI by EbenKouao](https://github.com/EbenKouao/MMM-Face-Recognition-SMAI)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Faces by njwilliams](https://github.com/njwilliams/MMM-Faces)